-Summer is already here, which means beaches fill up fast.
-While there’s nothing better than cooling off in the ocean, melting amongst droves of people makes it a little less appealing.
-So, taking a little drive and seeking out less popular beaches will be the only way to survive the heat during a pandemic.
-Okay, so with over ten million residents it’s going to be tough to find a beach that’s a complete secret, but there’s still scope for the slightly quieter coves and stretches where there’s a little more sand than people.
+It’s practically summer all year here, which means beaches tend to fill up fast— especially on the extra sunny days.
+While there’s nothing better than cooling off by the ocean, melting amongst droves of people is never appealing.
+So, taking a little drive and seeking out lesser-known shores is the best way to get fresh air while maintaining a safe distance from others.
+Okay, so with over ten million residents, it’s going to be tough to find a beach that’s a complete secret, but there’s still scope for the slightly quieter coves and stretches where there’s a little more sand than people.
 Whether you’re looking to surf, sunbathe, play beach volleyball or explore rocky coves, there’ll be something for you in the options below.

-Let the adventure beneath the Cali sun begin…
+Let the adventure beneath the California sunshine begin…

 [featured image: Roberto Nickson]

-Despite the name this beach only has arounf 230 steps, but it’s still a fair workout especially if you’re lugging stuff around with you.
-Although, if you’re willing to brave the steep steps you’ll be rewarded with idyllic white sandy stretch of beach, rock pools filled with marine life, a cave and, of course, tide pools.
-Getting to the pools and back can be dangerous, stay safe and follow the guidance of lifesavers.
+Despite the name, this beach only has around 230 steps, but it’s still a fair workout, especially if you’re lugging stuff around with you.
+Although, if you’re willing to brave the steep steps, you’ll be rewarded with an idyllic white sandy stretch of beach, rock pools filled with marine life, a cave, and, of course, tide pools.
+Getting to the pools and back can be dangerous.
+Stay safe and follow the guidance of lifesavers.

 31972 Coast Hwy, Laguna Beach, CA

 2. El Matador State Beach, Malibu